Art

 We aim to increase the opportunities for the children to experience:

-- Art from different cultures
+• Art from different cultures within the U.K. and the world

-- Art within our community
+• Art within our community

-- Using different materials and techniques
+• Exploring and using different materials and techniques

 How will children be taught?

+Art is implemented using the Access Art Split Curriculum.
 Our art curriculum develops children’s critical abilities and understanding of their own and others’ cultural heritages through studying a diverse range of male and female artists and designers throughout history.
 Throughout the curriculum children are be given opportunities:

-- To develop knowledge, understanding and skills
+• To develop knowledge, understanding and skills

-- To learn about materials and techniques used by artists
+• To learn about materials and techniques used by artists

-- Use art as a language to communicate their ideas
+• Use art as a language to communicate their ideas

 Children will develop their understanding of the visual language of art with effective teaching and carefully thought-out sequences of lessons and experiences.
 Understanding of the visual elements of art and design (line, tone, texture, colour, pattern, shape, 3D form) will be developed by providing an accessible and engaging curriculum which will enable children to reach their full potential.